chukitow/dotfiles-1/README.md

 # My dotfiles
-> This is my folk from the Eduarbo's dotfiles (https://github.com/eduarbo), so thanks for sharing them man.
+> This is my fork from the Eduarbo's dotfiles (https://github.com/eduarbo), so thanks for sharing them man.
 > I wanted to keep this simple, functional, and styled.

 # Install